gao-hongnan/TheBareOps/pipeline-training/README.md

 # Training Pipeline

+See my mlops docs for details, but here is concrete implementation so we need this as well for case study.

 ## MLOps (Training Pipeline)

 1. **Scheduled Jobs (CronJobs in Kubernetes):** This can be a good option if